Florida law defines the specific conditions under which punitive damages become recoverable in personal injury cases.

 Can Driving Under the Influence Result in Punitive Damage Awards?

 Absolutely.
-The act of operating a vehicle while impaired by alcohol or illegal substances or prescription drugs medications meets the definition of dangerous conduct.
+Operating a vehicle while impaired by alcohol, illegal substances, or prescription medications is considered dangerous conduct.
 Florida courts maintain a consistent policy of supporting punitive damages in cases involving DUI-related accidents.

-The example shows a motorist who drives under the influence for the second time while causing an accident that results in a head-on collision.
+The example illustrates a motorist who drives under the influence for a second time.
+This behavior leads to an accident that causes a head-on collision.
 Such behavior shows clear evidence of both intentional misconduct and gross negligence.

 Does an Employer Face Legal Responsibility for Selecting Workers Who Pose Danger to Others?

 Yes.
 Employers maintain a duty to properly screen their workforce and maintain oversight.
-Employers face potential liability when they select workers who present danger to others or fail to recognize signs of unsuitable employee conduct.
+Employers may be held liable if they hire workers who pose a danger to others.
+They can also be responsible if they do not recognize signs of inappropriate employee behavior.

-A logistics company makes an error by bringing on commercial drivers who have previous DUI offenses without conducting appropriate background screening.
+A logistics company makes a mistake by hiring commercial drivers with past DUI offenses.
+They fail to conduct proper background checks.
 The employer faces possible punitive damage liability if the driver responsible for a fatal crash worked for them.

 What If a Company Neglects Vehicle Maintenance?